Ari TolanyUnited States Program Manager Center for Civilians in Conflict

 Can Bahadır Yüce is an Assistant Professor of History at Lebanon Valley College.
 He teaches courses on world history, global studies, and the modern Middle East.
 Dr. Yuce worked as a journalist in Turkey for several years and edited the book review of Zaman newspaper.
 Zaman was seized and shut down by the Turkish government in 2016.
 In his remarks, Dr. Yuce will talk about the rise and future of authoritarianism in Turkey.

-Expert on the Middle East, Iran, international relations
+Expert on the Middle East, Iran, and International Affairs

 Dr. Mireille Rebeiz Associate Professor of Women’s, Gender & Sexuality Studies & Francophone & Middle Eastern Studies at Dickinson CollegeDr.
 Mireille RebeizAssociate Professor of Women’s, Gender & Sexuality Studies & Francophone & Middle Eastern Studies at Dickinson College